gaidardzhiev/toolbox/README.md

 man toolbox
 ```

-This process compiles the statically linked binary and installs it along with its manual page.
+This process compiles the statically linked binary and installs it along with its man page.

 ## How It Works